 Dr. Curry is recognized internationally for her expertise in behavioral science and translation of research findings into health policy.
 Her extensive research in chronic disease prevention and management includes studies of tobacco cessation, dietary change, modification of risky drinking patterns, and methods of increasing compliance with recommended cancer screening.
 Dr. Curry’s research also encompasses studies of the use and cost effectiveness of prevention treatments under different health insurance plans and health care costs and utilization associated with tobacco cessation.

-She was appointed vice chair of the US Preventive Services Task Force in March 2016 and previously served as a member of the Task Force from January 2009 through December 2014.
+Dr. Curry was appointed chair of the U.S. Preventive Services Task Force in March 2018.
+She was previously appointed vice chair in March 2016 and served as a member from 2009 through 2014.
 Dr. Curry was elected to the National Academy of Medicine (formerly the Institute of Medicine) in 2010 and is a member of their Board on Population Health and past section 9 chair.
 She is a member of the CDC’s Interagency Committee on Smoking and Health and Association of Schools and Programs of Public Health Board of Directors.
 Dr. Curry’s past professional service activities include vice chair of the Board of Directors of the Truth Initiative (formerly the American Legacy Foundation) and member of the Board of Scientific Advisors for the National Cancer Institute.
 She is a fellow of both the Society of Behavioral Medicine and the American Psychological Association.

 Dr. Curry is the recipient of numerous awards, including the American Society for Preventive Oncology’s Joseph R. Cullen Memorial Award in 2000, the Society of Behavioral Medicine’s Distinguished Scientist Award in 2001, and the Society for Research on Nicotine and Tobacco’s John Slade Award in 2015.